This blog will be about why sometimes the

 Today I was called in to take a look at a weird excel addin error.
-Suddenly on all Windows 2016 terminal servers from a specific customer, they got the following error when opening excel:
+Suddenly on all Windows 2016 Remote desktop servers from a specific customer, they got the following error when opening excel:

 The first thing that will come to mind, is looking at the latest Windows and Office patches that have been installed.
 And so I did, after removing all the latest patches within a test environment the problem remains.
 So, I excluded patching problems.

 but I didn’t encounter anything that pointed me in the right direction.
-No event 1121 or something like that.
+Looking at Microsoft-Windows-Windows Defender/Operational I was expecting these events: 1121, 1122 or 5007.
+As shown below….. nothing!

-But I was pretty sure Defender was blocking these actions, why you think?
+But I was pretty sure Defender was blocking these actions, why do you think?
 Because when you don’t know exactly what is happening with a process, you need to run Procmon, so I did.
-Running Procmon showed me the Defender MsMpEng.exe process each time when turning on this addon.
+Running Procmon showed me the Defender MsMpEng.exe process each time when turned on this addon.

-It’s a good thing Microsoft Defender also logs his actions somewhere else, it also uses a plain text file which you can find in the C:\ProgramData\Microsoft\Windows Defender\Support folder.
+It’s a good thing Microsoft Defender also logs his actions somewhere else, it also uses a plain text file called MPLog which you can find in the C:\ProgramData\Microsoft\Windows Defender\Support folder.

 Opening this text file showed me some more information.